 When: April 13 to 15, 2018.

-What: Also known as the rocket festival, this lively five-day celebration takes place across Laos, with Luang Prabang a top destination to mark it.
+What: Also known as the rocket festival, this lively five-day celebration takes place across Laos and Northern Thailand, with Luang Prabang a top destination to mark it.
 Featuring a series of floats, music and dance, it’s the third day when things start to get really exciting.
 Then, locals will start to fire the rockets they have been building into the sky, with the person sending theirs the highest winning a prize.

 When: May 4 to 8, 2018.

 What: South Korea is no stranger to weird and wonderful celebrations, and the Mud Festival is no different.
 The first festival was staged in 1998 to promote a range of cosmetics created using mud from the Boryeong mud flats, which is said to be packed full of minerals.
 The festival takes in all mud-related activities, such as a mud pool, mud slides, a mud prison and mud skiing competitions.
 There is also a range of massages, acupuncture and other treatments using mud that are on offer.